 Luminance(color) to output luminance factor, that method could also be implemented to output any of the following values, which are similar to luminance factor:

-- Light/dark factor: A CIELAB or CIELUV color's lightness (L*) divided by 100 (or a similar ratio in other color spaces with a light/dark dimension, such as HSL "lightness"; see J. Cook, "Converting color to grayscale")
+- Light/dark factor: A CIELAB or CIELUV color's lightness (L*) divided by 100 (or a similar ratio in other color spaces with a light/dark dimension, such as HSL "lightness" (Cook 2009)(27).

-Lerp3 function below(25) gets an alpha blend of two colors, where
+Lerp3 function below(28) does an alpha blend of two three-component colors, where—

 color2 are the two colors, and

-alpha is usually 0 or greater and 1 or less (from
+alpha, the alpha component, is usually 0 or greater and 1 or less (from

 - Shade.
-Generating a shade of a color (mixing with black) is equivalent to alpha blending that color with black (such as
+Generating a shade of a color (mixing with black) can be done by alpha blending that color with black (such as

 [0, 0, 0] in RGB).

 - Tint.
-Generating a tint of a color (mixing with white) is equivalent to alpha blending that color with white (such as
+Generating a tint of a color (mixing with white) can be done by alpha blending that color with white (such as

 [1, 1, 1] in RGB).

 - Tone.
-Generating a tone of a color (mixing with gray) is equivalent to alpha blending that color with gray (such as
+Generating a tone of a color (mixing with gray) can be done by alpha blending that color with gray (such as

 [0.5, 0.5, 0.5] in RGB).

 - Averaging.
-Averaging two colors is equivalent to alpha blending with
+Averaging two colors results by alpha blending with

 alpha set to 0.5.